 Sara graduated in 2012 from the University of New Hampshire with a degree in Environmental Studies, specializing in public participation.
 Sara interned with National Wildlife Federation's Campus Ecology program before joining the FRN team.
+Sara currently serves on the Board of Directors for RecycleMania.
 She enjoys bicycling, baking, snail mail, live music and the great outdoors.

 Previously, Cam worked for the Science and Technology Adviser to the Secretary of State thanks to the Global Semester program, studied bees thanks to the National Science Foundation, and was the Program Coordinator of Health Leads, a national nonprofit focused on addressing the social determinants of health for low-income families.
 Cam also loves to dance any chance she gets and has seen every episode of Survivor.
 Above all, she can’t stand good food going to waste while so many people are food insecure.